-Samsung's latest phones require a standard within Power Delivery called Programmable Power Supply (PPS) in order to charge at its highest speeds.
+Samsung's latest phones require a standard within Power Delivery called Programmable Power Supply (PPS) to charge at its highest speeds.
 This means that Elecjet's charger is one of the only ones to support Samsung's top speeds in the car, and it's good for laptops, too.

-Low profile, high speeds: Aukey 21W Car Charger
+Low profile, high speeds

 Tension-spring clamps are SO 2013, so ZeeHoo's wireless car charger uses motorized clamps instead to keep your phone perfectly in place.
-While this charger says it's 15W, that's only for LG phones; Samsung phones will charge at 10W and other Android phones charge at 5W.
+While this charger says it's 15W, that's only for LG phones; Samsung phones will charge at 10W, and other Android phones charge at 5W.

 Power Delivery makes the best car chargers better